Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 [133 practice exercises from the Exercism python repository](/2023/07/02/benchmarks.html#the-benchmark).
 This is the standard aider "code editing" benchmark, except restricted to a single attempt.

-Each model ran through the benchmark with two strategies for returning code:
+Each model was assessed by the benchmark with two different strategies for returning code:

-- **Markdown** -- where the model simply returns the whole source code file in standard markdown triple-backtick fences.
+- **Markdown** -- where the model simply returned the whole source code file in standard markdown triple-backtick fences.
 - **Tool call** -- where the model is told to use a function to return the whole source code file.
 This requires the LLM to wrap the code in json.

+The markdown strategy is the same as aider's "whole" edit format.
-The markdown strategy would return a program like this:
+It asks the LLM to return a program like this:

 ````
-Here is the program you asked for which prints "Hello, world!":
+Here is the program you asked for which prints "Hello":

 greeting.py
 ```